DataDog/documentation/content/en/universal_service_monitoring/setup.md

 ## Supported versions and compatibility

 Required Agent version
-: Universal Service Monitoring requires that the Datadog Agent installed alongside your containerized service be at least version 6.40 or 7.40, higher as noted below for some beta features.
+: Universal Service Monitoring requires that the Datadog Agent installed alongside your containerized service be at least version 6.40 or 7.40.
+As noted below, some beta features require higher versions.

 Supported Linux platforms
 : Linux Kernel 4.14 and greater<br/>